kirk-jackson/uk.org.caat.crm.api/README.md

   (May be omitted to use the relationship's default string look-up field or default integer look-up field, depending on **value**.)
 * **value**: Uniquely identifies the child entity
-* **required**: TRUE to throw an exception if there isn't exactly one matching child entity;
+* **required**: TRUE to throw an exception if the specified value doesn't match a child entity;
-  FALSE to return NULL if no matching child entity is found
+  FALSE to return NULL if the specified value doesn't match a child entity

 #### Returns
 An OOAPI object representing the matching child entity, or NULL if there is no matching child entity